 In the above tested products, David Grays Antex insecticide granules identified the resistant mites clearly and conveniently.
 The quantity of granules added for the bioassay could be very flexible because the mortality at the 3h bioassay between different quantities of granules (0.5-30g) were almost the same, but only differed between populations.
 We suggested to use 0.5 granules which only covered 5%-10% bottom area of the container and therefore mites can be observed easier.
 The 0.5g granules killed almost all mites of SS and RS, while the majority of RR survived with 3-8h bioassay.

 Figure 1.
-Three-hour mortalities of Tintinara-S and Tintinara-R1 populations in the groups of control and three doses of bifenthrin granules.
-The mortality of Tintinara-S at another two doses (5g and 30g granules) also reached 100% at 1h and are not presented.
-Error bars are ……
+Three-hour mortalities of Populations 1 and 2 in the groups of control and three doses of bifenthrin granules.
+The mortality of Population 2 reached 100% in three doses of bifenthrin granules and therefore their curves are the same.
+Error bars are standard errors.

 Figure 2.
-Eight-hour mortalities of three VIC populations (Rokewood, Kellalac, and Toolondo) and five SA populations (Keith, Tintinara-S, Tintinara-R2, Willalooka-grass and Willalooka-clover).
-In four populations (Kellalac, Toolondo, Keith, Tintinara-S), all mites were killed by 0.5g granules in one hour as for the Rokewood population.
-Error bars are……..
+Eight-hour mortalities of five SA populations (Populations 4-8) and three VIC populations (Populations 9-11).
+In the bioassay of 0.5g granules, the mortality reached 100% in one hour in four populations (Populations 5 and 8-10) while the mortality of the Population 11 reached 99% in one hour and 100% in two hours, so the curves between these five populations largely overlapped.
+Error bars are standard errors.

 Table 3.
 The genotypes of bioassayed samples from six populations (see Table 1 for population designations)